Kevin H. Gardner

 Through his training and into his own lab, Kevin integrates a mix of structural biology, biochemistry, and other approaches to investigate how protein-based switches work in cell signaling.
-More broadly, he’s a big proponent of interdisciplinary research and science communication, as well as bridging the academic and entrepreneurial communities.
+More broadly, he’s a big proponent of interdisciplinary research, science communication – particularly in advocating for the importance of fundamental research – and bridging the academic and entrepreneurial communities.
 When not in the lab, Kevin is usually found on a hiking trail somewhere, underwater SCUBA diving, or exploring a new food in one of NYC’s great restaurants or his own kitchen.

 Soumendu Boral